Cornell-MAE-UG/portfolio/README.md

 ## Running the Site Locally

 Once you made your changes, or at any time you wish to, you can test your changes locally, by running `bundle`.
-All of this happens **in the terminal**, either on Codespaces, or in VS Code, or directly in your terminal app, depending on how you set up your local code.
+All of this happens **in the terminal**, either in VS Code, or on Codespaces, or directly in your terminal app, depending on how you set up your local code.

 ### Prerequisites

 To run `bundle`, you need Ruby installed on your machine.

+#### Codespace
+Codespaces should have Ruby, RubyGems, and Bundler installed.
+No further installation necessary.

 #### MacOS
 For MacOS, the recommended path is to install [`homebrew`](https://brew.sh/):